miguelbalboa/rfid/README.rst

 .. _development:
 Development
 ----------

 **The development by owner miguelbalboa has ended**.

-Further development will be done by community.
-This library is sporadically maintained.
-You can make pull request if you have developed a fix.
-Support/issues should be solved by community.
+**Feature status: complete freeze**; no function or API change

+**Code status: paritial freeze**; just fixes/typos or documentation updates; *no* extentions for other boards; *no* new examples

+**Maintenance status: sporadically**

+**Why no further development?**
+This library has a long history and is used in many projects.
+This projects often do not document what version they use.
+Commiting changes maybe brake those old project and lead to bad experience (for beginners) and support request.
+For those reasons the library is in freeze mode.
+You can still commit typo, documentation or bug fixes.

 .. _before buy: